MIGrove/MIGrove/README.md

-- 👋 Hi, I’m Matthew, a university student studying Computer Science and Mathematics!
+- 👋 Hi, I’m Matthew, a uni. student studying Computer Science and Mathematics!
 - 👀 I’m interested in back-end dev., CS theory, experimental games, etc.
 - 🌱 I’m currently learning about competitive programming techniques from 'The Competitive Programmer's Handbook'.
 It's a great read!
 - 💞️ I’m looking to collaborate on... nothing atm.
 Maybe in future? :P